May a Christian be a patriot? May a Christian in the United States be a patriot? He may, he should, and in many cases, he must.

 The “Religious Right,” the New Whipping Boy

-Today we observe a massive evangelical backlash against “The Religious Right” (RR), and disillusioned evangelical veterans join cause-happy, indignant youngsters in lamenting the 70’s and 80’s revival of Christian conservative politics that came to the fore in the Reagan and Bush II presidencies.
-They point to the oversimplifications, acrimonies and hypocrisies of the RR (Governor Sanford’s infidelity is only a recent example of the last), although these sins are no less evident on the Irreligious Left as they are the RR.
+Today we observe a evangelical backlash against “The Religious Right” (RR), and disillusioned evangelical veterans join cause-happy, indignant youngsters in nlamenting the 70’s and 80’s revival of Christian conservative politics that came to the fore in the Reagan and Bush II presidencies.
+They point to the oversimplifications, acrimonies and hypocrisies of the RR (notably uncritical support of the populist, pompous, and erratic Donald Trump), although these sins are no less evident on the Irreligious Left as they are the RR.
 The critics could have even more accurately adduced the tendency of the RR to ape the political Left of the 60’s in seeing in politics the salvation of culture.
 For the RR, politics is the chief antidote to pervasive abortion, homosexuality, pornography, and so on.
 For the 60’s Leftists, politics was the chief antidote to racism, sexism, capitalism, and homophobia.
 The diseases are different, but the antidote is the same — bigger government.
 The new-school evangelical critics of the RR are more inclined to agree with the 60’s Leftists — the problem is not big government, you see, as long as it’s suppressing racism, sexism, capitalism, and homophobia and not abortion, homosexuality, and pornography.
 One thinks immediately of Sojourners, but other shining examples come to mind.

 Interestingly, this eruption of evangelical indignation against the RR is not, for the most part, undertaken by evangelicals noted for their zealous commitment to Biblical authority.
 These critics are not chiding the RR for its failure in pressing Biblical norms of justice in politics but precisely for the fact that they pressed those norms.
 In short, they are not making a case for a non-conservative Biblical social order; they don’t want a Biblical, or even distinctively Christian, social order at all.